 Problem Change

 What does this have to do with Personal Finances?
-Some of us sometimes become enamoured with the solution we have put in place for a specific Personal Finance issue.
+Some of us sometimes become enamoured with the solution we have implemented for a specific Personal Finance issue.
 Examples would be:

 - Putting money on RRSP dutifully monthly, and only paying regular Mortgage payments, when in fact you may already have a Pension at work?